Dinitia Smith: Career

-Smith's fifth novel, The Prince, is forthcoming in March 2022 from Arcade Publishing.
-A modern retelling of Henry James's The Golden Bowl, The Prince is described as "elegant and compelling" by novelist Hilma Wolitzer.
-Author Jay Parini writes, "The Prince gently but relentlessly furls us in the shimmering world of New York high society, conjuring Henry James in a brilliant way...
-One is left wishing for more and more."
+Smith's fifth novel, The Prince (Arcade Publishing, 2022), is a contemporary retelling of Henry James's The Golden Bowl.
+NPR called The Prince "a winner …a compelling story of sexual obsession and the expectations and tolerances of society.”
+Novelist Lee Child described The Prince as "Beautiful, elegant and delicate".
+The National Book Review called the novel "deliciously satisfying".

 Smith has taught at Columbia University and the Bread Loaf Writers' Conference.

 Personal life

 Smith has been married to historian and author David Nasaw since 1978.
 It is a second marriage for both.
 They have two sons.